arvikonoha/dbms-node/README.md

+#Abstract

-# This is a mock web application for registering and viewing frelancers
+This is a mock web application for registering and viewing frelancers